 The functionality discussed in the specification is required of all JMS providers unless it is explicitly noted otherwise.

-Providers of JMS point-to-point functionality are not required to provide publish/subscribe functionality and vice versa.

-JMS is also used within the Java 2, Enterprise Edition (J2EETM) platform.
-See Relationship to other Java APIs for additional requirements for JMS when it is integrated in that software environment.
+JMS is also used within the Java Platform, Enterprise Edition (Java EE).
+See section 1.4 "Relationship to other Java APIs" for additional requirements for JMS when it is integrated into a Java EE environment.

 Relationship to other Java APIs